aycarl/FB-daynames-SC/README.md

-# angular-seed — the seed for AngularJS apps
+# FB-daynames-SC A branch off the angularjs-seed

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+We have equipped it with the tools to determine the day of birth of the user

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the FB-daynames-SC repository and install the dependencies:

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the FB-daynames-SC repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test angular-seed.
 You must have node.js and